Mean-Field Control based Approximation of Multi-Agent Reinforcement Learning in Presence of a Non-decomposable Shared Global State: Introduction

 \subsection{Related Works}

 \textbf{Single Agent Learning:} Pioneering works in the single agent learning setup includes various finite state/tabular algorithms such as Q-learning \citep{watkins1992q} and SARSA \citep{rummery1994line}.
 Despite having theoretical guarantees, these algorithms did not get adopted in large-scale applications due to the huge memory requirement.
 Recently, neural network (NN) based Deep Q Learning (DQL) \citep{mnih2015human} and policy gradient-based algorithms \citep{mnih2016asynchronous} have garnered popularity due to the large expressive powers of NNs.
-Nevertheless, due to the exponential increase of the size of the joint state space with the number of agents, these algorithms are far from being the panacea for large-scale MARL problems.
+Nevertheless, due to the exponential increase in the size of the joint state space with the number of agents, these algorithms are far from being the panacea for large-scale MARL problems.

-\textbf{CTDE-based Approaches for MARL:} As stated before, the idea behind centralised training and decentralised execution (CTDE) based approaches is to restrict the policies to solely take the local state of the associated agent as an input.
+\textbf{CTDE-based Approaches for MARL:} As stated before, the idea behind centralized training and decentralized execution (CTDE) based approaches is to restrict the policies to solely take the local state of the associated agent as an input.
 Depending on how such \textit{local} policies are trained, various algorithms have been constructed.
 For example, VDN \citep{sunehag2017value}, trains the local policies by minimizing the Bellman error corresponding to the sum of individual Q-functions of each agent.
 QMIX \citep{rashid2018qmix}, on the other hand, computes the Bellman error corresponding to the state-dependent weighted sum of the Q-functions of each agent.
-Various other CTDE based algorithms are WQMIX \citep{rashid2020weighted}, QTRAN \citep{son2019qtran} etc. Parallel to CTDE, IQL based algorithms have also garnered popularity in large scale MARL \citep{wei2019presslight}.
-Alongside these heuristics, there have been some recent effort to theoretically characterize the efficacy of the local policies \cite{qu2020scalable, lin2021multi, mondal2022on}.
+Various other CTDE-based algorithms are WQMIX \citep{rashid2020weighted}, QTRAN \citep{son2019qtran} etc. Parallel to CTDE, IQL-based algorithms have also garnered popularity in large-scale MARL \citep{wei2019presslight}.
+Alongside these heuristics, there have been some recent efforts to theoretically characterize the efficacy of the local policies \cite{qu2020scalable, lin2021multi, mondal2022on}.
 However, none of them include a common global state.